HU-ACTS/ACTS-Testing/README.md

 ESP-IDF should be configured correctly if it is installed correctly.

 ### Running your project
+To run your project, a tab to the left should show an arrow pointing to the right.
+This button builds and runs.
+Upload ports and config are searched for by platformio when left on default settings.
+These can be changed in platformio.ini (REQUIRES LINK).
+To open the Serial Monitor for communication, a button to the left that resembles a wall plug can be selected or tab ```PlatformIO -> Serial Monitor ``` or ```Alt + Shift + M ```.
 ~Good luck developing more content from the ACTS Team and me.
 ## More reads